-The primary objective of this paper is to determine whether the present managers of accommodation establishments perform their jobs in accordance with their qualifications.
-For this purpose, questionnaires are distributed to managers in accommodation firms and responses are evaluated.
-The secondary purpose of this study is to identify if employees in
+The primary objective of this paper is to determine whether the present managers of Turkish tourism sector perform their jobs in accordance with their qualifications.
+For this purpose, questionnaires were distributed to managers and responses were evaluated.
+The secondary purpose of this study is to identify if employees in tourism industry has the required qualifications.
+Also, if the sector has low efficiency, reasons are investigated.